XBFL Rules

 Connectivity Resolution Guidelines

-If a game gets disconnected in the 1st quarter where the difference in score is no greater than seven points, the quarter must be replayed.
+5b2 f a game gets disconnected in the 1st quarter where the difference in score is no greater than seven points, the game must be replayed.

 Example: Team A is beating Team B 14-7 in the fourth quarter when a divergence error disconnects them.
 Both players are required to replay one full quarter despite the time remaining in the previous game.
 Team B would begin the new quarter with a 7 point disadvantage which he faced prior to the early termination.
 The last person possessing the ball at the time of the disconnection will receive the kickoff to start the replayed kickoff.